 Luther College faculty and staff are eligible for a 50 percent reimbursement (up to $100) on Community Supported Agriculture (CSA) shares (what's a CSA?).
-For the garden-enthusiast we are also offering the opportunity for you subscribe for a garden membership, through which you will receive a combination of plants and garden help.

 Every CSA has a slightly different pick-up schedule, cost and quantity of produce.
 Luther encourages staff and faculty to browse through all options so you can find the program that will work best for you and your family.
 More detailed information is linked to the farm names below.
 The sign-up deadline is May 1st, but early registration is strongly encouraged.